-In the post-Brexit political and economic turmoil of today, the time when you could rely on the government to help with your retirement are long gone.
-Therefore, we as a nation are on our own when it comes to saving for our retirement fund and securing our financial future.
+In today's post-Brexit political and economic turmoil, the times when you could rely on the government to help with your retirement are long gone.
+Therefore, as a nation we are on our own when it comes to saving for our retirement fund and securing our financial future.

-Here’s the deal: You can significantly increase your rental yield by converting your property to an HMO (House of Multiple Occupation).
+Here’s the deal: you can significantly increase your rental yield by converting your property to an HMO (house in multiple occupation).

 Scroll down for more...

-A HMO (House of Multiple Occupations), known as a “Multi-let", is a rental property occupied by three or more unrelated people forming one household.
+A HMO, known as a "multi-let", is a rental property occupied by three or more unrelated people forming one household.
 Typically an HMO property will have shared kitchen, living and bathroom facilities and each bedroom is rented out separately; allowing you to significantly increase your rental yields and income.

 Want to know the best part?
-When you want to maximise profits from your property, there is no better method than designing, planning and building your HMO.
+When you want to maximise profits from your property, there is no better method than designing, planning and building an HMO investment.

-The fact is simple: Owning a HMO is the sure fire way to significantly increase your rental yield.
+The facts are simple: owning an HMO investment is a surefire way to significantly increase your rental yield.

-When compared to standard buy to let rental properties, on HMOs you should expect a minimum of 12% gross yield, and on average a likely 15% realistic gross yield.
-That is why HMO investment can give you a life of luxury in retirement.
+When compared to standard buy-to-let rental properties, on an HMO you should expect a minimum of 12% gross yield, and on average a likely 15% realistic gross yield.
+That is why an HMO investment can give you a life of luxury in retirement.

-But here’s the kicker: Then build a rear extension and loft extension to add extra three bedrooms which will help you achieve almost £3,000 per month.
+But here’s the kicker: if you then build a rear extension and loft extension to add extra three bedrooms, it will help you achieve almost £3,000 per month.

 That’s 2x potential income from the same property!

-Of course this depends on the property you are looking to buy, renovate and convert into an HMO.
-Now this is where research into your property becomes vital.
+Of course, this depends on the property you are looking to buy, renovate and convert into an HMO investment.
+Now, this is where research into your property becomes vital.